jtpdev/levenshtein-angular4/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.5.

+## Try it

+Go to [Levenshtein Example](http://levenshtein-jtpdev.esy.es/), put one name of music that was in [music.service.ts](https://github.com/jtpdev/levenshtein-angular4/blob/master/src/app/music/music.service.ts)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.